 Being a writer means seeking out mystery, discovering beauty, sharing experiences, and wrestling with words to tell the truth about our lives simply and honestly.

-My poems have been included in numerous journals and anthologies including The New Southerner, Great Smokies Review, Kakalak, Pinesong, Sow's Ear and The Sound of Poets Cooking.
-I've published three poetry chapbooks and produced a CD of my poems.
+My poems have been included in numerous journals and anthologies including The New Southerner, Iodine, Great Smokies Review, Kakalak, Pinesong, Sow's Ear and The Sound of Poets Cooking.
+I've published three poetry chapbooks and produced a CD of my original poems.

 As an author of local history, I've written or co-written four books on Haywood County in